Back to blog

 Strategy #1: Deploy an Additional Kubernetes API Gateway

 As suggested by the name, the implementation of this strategy simply consists of deploying an additional API gateway at the edge.
-Typically an organisation with a web-based application that has existed for more than a few months will already have a series of components knitted together that provide edge and API management, such as a Layer 4 load balancer, Web Application Firewall (WAF), and traditional API gateway.
+Typically an organization with a web-based application that has existed for more than a few months will already have a series of components knitted together that provide edge and API management, such as a Layer 4 load balancer, Web Application Firewall (WAF), and traditional API gateway.
 With the “deploy an additional Kubernetes API gateway” strategy a platform team will simply deploy a completely separate gateway within the new Kubernetes clusters.

 There are two variations for implementing this strategy.
 The first is to deploy the additional API gateway directly “below” the existing gateway.
 Here relevant traffic is forwarded from the existing gateway to the new and onto appropriate services.
 The second variation consists of deploying the new API gateway “alongside” the existing solution.
 With this approach, traffic is forwarded from an edge component higher up the stack, such as the layer 4 load balancer, to the new gateway, which in turn forwards the traffic to the Kubernetes services.